Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 We can't... we can't cast something that's definitely a Dog as Cat right?

-Surprise! yay 😐 If we're still surprised at this point?
+Surprise! yay 😐 Are we still surprised at this point?

-Honestly, I push the teams I work with to never use `as`, it just doesn't work the way people naturally expect it to.
+Never use `as`.

+Make a lint for it.

+Ban your teams from using it.

+It does not do what you think.

 Instead, use type predicates.